MattikanT/ADRI-Springboot-Mattikan-Tongsai/README.md

 ## Q2.

+SQL and NoSQL are different in terms of database type, structure, scalability, schema, etc. Which to choose depends on the requirements and the data you're working with.
+SQL is suitable for data that needs reliability, consistency, and integrity.
+It's a relational database, which stores data in a structure of columns and rows.
+Using RDBMS to execute, retrieve, or edit data by creating, updating, or deleting using SQL commands.
+NoSQL is an unstructured database that stores data in a formatted form while handling large amounts of unstructured data in a more efficient and user-friendly manner.
+It offers greater flexibility in storing, which can be stored in the form of a document, graph, key-value, or column-family.

+## Q3.

 Git makes coding work eaier among developers in a team.
 It is a version control system that enables collaboration and code modifications in a shared file.
 While also maintains the record and enables many users to view and follow who made modifications to the file and when.

-## Q3.

-Answer 3

 ## Q4.